prometheus/docs/content/docs/guides/multi-target-exporter.md

 First you stop the old container by changing into its terminal and press `ctrl+c`.
 Make sure you are in the directory containing your `blackbox.yml`.
 Then you run this command.
-Don’t be intimidated, it is long, but we explain it:
+It is long, but we will explain it:

 <a name="run-exporter"></a>